searxng/searxng/docs/admin/installation-nginx.rst

    .. group-tab:: proxy or uWSGI

-      Be warned, with this setup, your instance isn't :ref:`protected <searx filtron>`.
+      Be warned, with this setup, your instance isn't :ref:`protected <searxng filtron>`.
 Nevertheless it is good enough for intranet usage and it is a excellent example of; *how different services can be set up*.
 The next example shows a reverse proxy configuration wrapping the :ref:`searx-uWSGI